berkeley-stat243/stat243-fall-2015/section/s11/README.md

 # 8. Revel in success and perfect your new trade

 Congratulations!
-You successfully merge conflicting branches while working with collaborators.
+You successfully merged conflicting branches while working with collaborators.
 The concepts are the same if you are working with different branches.
 Below you will find some resources to expand your knowledge about git.
 You might want to look into using github pull requests if you are working with branches that diverge significantly.